google/slothfs/README.md

-This is a FUSE filesystem that provides light-weight, read-only checkouts of Git repositories.
+This is a FUSE filesystem that provides light-weight, lazily downloaded, read-only checkouts of Git repositories.
 It is intended for use with Android.

 How to use